 Our desire is that no young person be turned away because of a lack of financial resources.
 We believe that if our Heavenly Father desires for a young person to attend FCA, He will provide the finances through the family, FCA scholarship funds or a combination.
 For more information on tuition and scholarships, contact the Student Life Office at 662.547.6484.

 We prefer to call them "homes" because of the qualities that give them the look and feel of being at home.
-Each child lives with one roommate in a 16-18 student home.
 Student kitchen, den and laundry areas are available for free time and personal chores.
 A houseparent couple lives in the home and does all they can to make a happy home life for the students.
 House parents supervise study hall, take children to the doctor, cook an occasional meal with students, attend student activities and are available to the students all day, just as loving parents would be.

 Paint ball, horse back riding, swimming, zip line into our 30 acre lake, bonfires, ball games, trips to the beach, movies, concerts, drama productions, only scratch the surface describing the diversity of activities offered throughout the year for young people living on French Camp's 900 acre campus.

 Students are assigned to small teams supervised by FCA staff.
-Every 9 weeks they rotate to another team to learn a new job, with different responsibilities and objectives.
 This unique program is designed to teach basic skills, dependability and a good work ethic, and to introduce the students to different career choices.
 Beginning in the 7th grade, students are assigned to a supervised crew for an hour and a half each weekday after school and three hours on Saturday morning.
 Crews give the students hands-on experience in office skills, retail sales, landscaping, equine management, arts & crafts, building maintenance, photography and dining room service.
 Upon graduation from French Camp Academy a student will have a resume’ of experiences that can be used for future employment opportunities.